Prequalified offers from Chase can help you get a better idea of which ones you can qualify for — and hopefully avoid a denied application.

 Keep personal information up to date

-If you are already a Chase customer, be sure to continually update information that can affect your approval odds, such as your income.
+If you’re already a Chase customer, be sure to continually update information that can affect your approval odds, such as your income.
 By demonstrating you will be a responsible cardholder, you boost your chances of being targeted for a prequalified offer.

 Prequalifying does not guarantee approval

-If you’re prequalified for a Chase card, it does not ensure you will be approved.
-There is always a small chance that your application will be denied.
+If you’re prequalified for a Chase card, it doesn’t necessarily mean you’ll be approved.
+There’s always a small chance that your application will be denied.